 • active production of antibodies, interaction with the allergen;

-• accumulation of certain substances, there are no visible signs;
+• accumulation of certain substances, no visible signs;

-• secondary contact with the allergen, binding of a foreign protein to antibodies, active reaction;
+• secondary contact with an allergen, binding of a foreign protein to antibodies, active reaction;

-• with a fulminant type of allergy, all tissues and some organs are involved in the process, clinical signs of the disease quickly appear;
+• with the fulminant type of allergy, all tissues and some organs are involved in the process, and clinical signs of the disease quickly appear;

-• with a delayed type of allergy, certain cells are sensitive to an irritant.
-As the hazardous substance accumulates, active destruction of cells occurs, in which the concentration of the allergen is too high for normal functioning;
+• with a delayed type of allergy, certain cells show sensitivity to the irritant.
+As the dangerous substance accumulates, active destruction of cells occurs in which the concentration of the allergen is too high for normal functioning;

-• excessive production of immunoglobulin E is a serious violation of the immune system.
-All types of allergies adversely affect the health of the patient.
+• Excessive production of immunoglobulin E is a serious disruption of the immune system.
+All types of allergies negatively affect the patient's health.

 Causes and provoking factors

-A negative response with skin symptoms, the appearance of respiratory signs, a deterioration in the general condition develops when immune cells interact with various stimuli.
-The strength of the reaction - from mild to dangerous, life-threatening.
-The more histamine in a short period enters the bloodstream, the brighter the negative response.
+A negative response with skin symptoms, the appearance of respiratory signs, and a deterioration in general condition develops when immune cells interact with various types of irritants.
+The strength of the reaction ranges from mild to dangerous, life-threatening.
+The more histamine enters the blood in a short period, the brighter the negative response.

 Main allergens: